liukidar/pcx/README.md

 - Set Merge to "Squash and Merge"
 - Add submodule docs in packaging
 - GHA fail on formatting / linting issue
+- Update Mypy as soon as <https://github.com/python/mypy/issues/13627#issuecomment-1240582303> is fixed

 ## Contribute